 When I work with James Patterson, I start with a written outline from him.
 Almost always, I’ll adapt that outline into a visual spread with Scapple, to help me get to know—and to literally envision—the story as I move toward the drafting process.

 Here’s a story map I created for one of our collaborations, MIDDLE SCHOOL: JUST MY ROTTEN LUCK.
 If you look closely, you can see our main character in the center, one image for each of the three main plot threads, and lots of little bubbles: pink for characters, tan for plot points, and representative quotes in green.
 It wasn’t until I mapped the outline this way that I really saw the shape of the overall story for the first time.

 When I was writing the STRANDED series with Jeff Probst, I used Scapple to focus in on one sequence in particular: a journey our characters took across a remote island.
 I pulled images off the web and inserted notes to help myself get a handle on the various settings along the way, and also to share with Jeff what I was imagining for those settings.

 These are just some of the visual tools I use in the writing process.
 What about you?
 I’d love to hear about any crafty ideas you all have, or techniques you use to get a handle on your stories.
-If you have any thoughts to share, bring them to the workshop!

 Posted on: August 13, 2017